Valerie-Irungu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R a+x ./ executes permission to all subdirectories create directory my_dir with permissions 751 changes the group owner to school for the file hello
+chmod -R a+x ./ executes permission to all subdirectories create directory my_dir with permissions 751 changes the group owner to school for the file hello changes the owner to vincent and group to staff